Kristen Adele Calhoun is a writer, actor, producer and curator who

 Commissions include:

-The NAACP, 651 ARTS, The St. Louis Black Rep, and The Black American West Museum.
+The NAACP, Penumbra Theatre, The St. Louis Black Rep, 651 ARTS, and The Black American West Museum.

 Publications by: